Juan Soto, Nationals tag Astros' Cole to win franchise's 1st World Series game | CBC Sports

 Projected Game 4 starter Patrick Corbin threw a scoreless sixth for the Nationals.
 Springer connected off Tanner Rainey for his 14th career post-season home run before Hudson fanned Alvarez on three pitches.

-Sean Doolittle retired Jose Altuve and Brantley to strand Springer at second in the eighth, then closed to give the Nationals their seventh straight victory and 17th in 19 games dating to their September playoff run.
+Hudson retired Jose Altuve, and Sean Doolittle got Brantley to strand Springer at second in the eighth.
+Doolittle then closed for a save to give the Nationals their seventh straight victory and 17th in 19 games dating to their September playoff run.

 Rest pays off for Nationals

-The Nats had a week off after sweeping St. Louis in the NL Championship Series, and easily answered any worries about whether the layoff would result in rest or rust.
+The Nats had a week off after sweeping St. Louis in the NL Championship Series, and easily answered any worries about whether the layoff would leave them rusty.

 Leading the way was Soto, whose eighth-inning hit in the wild-card win over Milwaukee sent the Nationals on their path.